Bariona/Compiler/doc/Codegen.md

+s0/fp: (frame pointer) always points to the top of current frame

 sp: (stack pointer) always points to the top of the stack

-fp: (frame pointer) always points to the top of current frame

 ra: (return address) stores return address